LinkedIn

 Common mistakes that ruin AI LinkedIn headshots from selfies

-Mistake 1: uploading fewer than 8 selfies or all from one angle.
+Mistake 1: uploading fewer than one selfie or all from one angle.
 The model needs enough variety to lock your bone structure, otherwise it averages your face into a generic look.

 Mistake 2: heavy beauty filters on uploads.
 Filters strip the texture the model needs to recreate realism, and the output starts looking waxy.